Master's of Business Administration

 For students coming to Tennessee Tech from countries where English is not the first language, Educational Testing Service (ETS) has introduced secure TOEFL in-home testing.
 We are also accepting the Duolingo test.

-The purpose of the MBA degree is to offer a professional program preparing graduate students from diverse backgrounds for rewarding careers in organizations.
+Tennessee Tech's Master's of Business Administration (MBA) is designed to prepare students with diverse backgrounds for rewarding careers across all industries.
 The core area of business studies is broad in scope for the purpose of developing general managerial competence through extensive use of various pedagogies such as case methods, simulations, and research projects.
 Electives are used to develop special competencies of interest to the student.

 Full-time and part-time programs are available for students to earn their degree at their own pace.
-Students can finish the 30-hour program in as little as one year.
-MBA students can receive a high-quality education at an affordable price at Tennessee Tech.
-Geteducated.com lists our program a "Best Buy" and ranks us #15 on their list of 2013 Best Online Programs.
-AffordableCollegesOnline.org ranks us in their list of Top 30 Online MBA Programs.
-The MBA program is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Students can finish the 30-hour program in as little as one year, or can self-pace for up to six years for program completion.
+MBA students receive a high-quality education at an affordable price at Tennessee Tech.
+The College of Business graduate programs are fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 AACSB Accreditation represents the highest standard of achievement for business schools worldwide.

 The MBA program at Tennessee Tech consists of ten, 3-hour courses for a total of 30 hours:

 - Seven 3-hour core courses (21 hours)

 Students may also pursue academic certificates in three specialized areas: Health Care, Cyber Management and Analytics, and Banking and Financial Services, by adding two additional 3-hours courses to their program of study.
 For more information, please visit our Industry-Focused Certificate Page.

 Each core course in this group will be required of all MBA candidates.